 - Choose a safe, inexpensive car.
 Less expensive cars are less expensive to insure.
 Trading in your convertible for a sensible car with safety features and an antitheft device can lower your premium.

 Ask an expert: How can senior drivers save on car insurance?

 Once you’ve built up a wealth of driving experience with a good, safe driving history, your insurance premiums should be relatively modest.
 However, this doesn’t mean there aren’t things you can do to reduce your premiums even further, and a good way of doing this is to purchase a dashcam for your car.

 These small cameras record incidents which occur on the road while you drive, which you can provide as evidence in the event of a crash you’re needing to claim on.
 So, if you haven’t already, invest in a dashcam.

 How does being retired affect car insurance?

 Insurance companies base their premiums on groups of people.
-If you fall into a category that tends to be a higher risk, like younger and senior drivers, insurance companies can charge more.
-Or you might find you’re saving money by driving less in your retirement.
+If you fall into a category that tends to be a higher risk, like drivers under 21 and senior drivers, insurance companies can charge more.

-From their prospective, many age-related factors can affect your ability to drive, and therefore increase your insurance rates.
+From an insurance company’s perspective, many age-related factors can affect your ability to drive, and therefore increase your insurance rates.
+Factors can include: